Ap3rtur3/vuex-hydra/README.md

 yarn run lint
 ```

-Create a pull request and submit it
+Create a feature branch und submit it as pull request.

+**Note:** The local demo server does not work correctly at the moment.
+To test features in a real application,
+import the build files locally or via private npm registry.